Skip to content

 Was the exposure accurately measured to minimise bias?

-This study employed block randomisation, was double-blinded, placebo-controlled with the placebo taste-matched with the treatment group.
+This study employed block randomisation, was double-blinded, and was placebo-controlled, with the placebo taste matching the treatment group.

 Have the authors identified all important confounding factors?